 As an extreme example there's Fortnite, which receives weekly patches and fortnightly updates.
-A recent investigation published by Polygon revealed the consequence of that—employees working 70-hour or even 100-hour weeks.
+An investigation published by Polygon (opens in new tab) revealed the consequence of that—employees working 70-hour or even 100-hour weeks.
 "The biggest problem is that we're patching all the time," one employee said.
 If something goes wrong in one of the regular updates, like a weapon breaking, there's no option to take time fixing it.
 "It has to be fixed immediately," they said, "and all the while, we're still working on next week's patch.
 It's brutal."

 It hasn't always been like this.
 There was a time when Team Fortress 2 was the only game in your library that was always in the queue for an update.

 Valve's online shooter has changed a lot since 2007, gaining new weapons, maps, cosmetics (yes, mostly hats), and going free-to-play.
 Team Fortress 2 was a prototype for how to keep a game alive with regular updates, and the lessons Valve learned from it were applied to Counter-Strike and Dota 2, which engaged in duelling updates with League of Legends.
 League of Legends, for years the biggest game in the world, helped establish the template of the live service game and the constant need for momentum.
 Riot released a new champion every other week for three years before slowing down.

 Games like League and Fortnite don't just do the big, splashy updates.
 There's a treadmill of tweaks as well, of regular buffs and nerfs, and keeping up with all of them would be a full-time job.